How to Install Firefox on Debian

 sudo apt upgrade

-The Mozilla repository provides updates as soon as new versions are released, keeping your browser secure with the latest patches.
-Furthermore, to update Firefox individually without upgrading other packages:
+As a result, the Mozilla repository provides updates as soon as new versions are released, keeping your browser secure with the latest patches.
+To update Firefox individually without upgrading other packages:

 sudo apt update